run-llama/llama_index/CONTRIBUTING.md

 ### 2. 🐛 Fix Bugs
 Most bugs are reported and tracked in [Github Issues Page](https://github.com/jerryjliu/gpt_index/issues).
-We try our best in triaging and tagging the issues.
+We try our best in triaging and tagging the issues:
-Issues tagged as `bug` are confirmed bugs.
+* Issues tagged as `bug` are confirmed bugs.
-New contributors may want to start with `good first issue`.
+* New contributors may want to start with `good first issue`.

 Please feel free to open an issue and/or assign an issue to yourself.

 ### 3. 🎉 Add Usage Examples